m50d/paperdoll/README.md

  in others I couldn't get type inference to work correctly with a more natural representation.
  * I have largely ignored variance.
 Good type inference is a higher priority than correct variance, but contributions that add co- or contravariance without compromising type inference are welcome.
+ * I have not integrated with ScalaZ `MonadTell` and friends.
+This is partly because I'd rather not couple `paperdoll-core` tightly to ScalaZ but mostly because I don't understand the use cases for it.
+ Contributions are welcome provided they come with a convincing test case/example.
+  * Similarly, the `Arr` type is closely related to `Kleisli`/`Arrow`, but I don't fully understand the similarity and am not yet aware of concrete use cases for it.
  * Compilation time is really awful, particularly in the case of errors.
 Contributions very welcome.
  * There are no performance tests.
 I don't have time to do these, but would welcome contributions.
   * Constant-factor performance is likely also bad.
 Contributions welcome but likely a waste of time without tests.